 |---|---|---|---|---|---|

-| HES LoanBox | Scalable, AI-powered modular lending platform for end-to-end loan origination. | AI decisioning, full customization in deployment, products, and workflows, modular architecture, 100+ integrations. | Lenders needing scalable, fully customizable, AI-driven origination and lending automation. | Available | Upon request |
+| HES LoanBox | Scalable, AI-powered modular lending platform for end-to-end loan origination | AI decisioning, full customization in deployment, products, and workflows, modular architecture, 100+ integrations | Lenders needing scalable, fully customizable, AI-driven origination and lending automation | Available | Upon request |

-| TurnKey Lender | AI-driven lending automation platform. | AI decisioning, configurable workflows, servicing, collections, global scalability. | Lenders and credit unions needing scalable AI automation. | Not available | Upon request |
+| TurnKey Lender | AI-driven lending automation platform | AI decisioning, configurable workflows, servicing, collections, global scalability | Lenders and credit unions needing scalable AI automation | Not available | Upon request |

-| Calyx Point | Mortgage-specific LOS for brokers and small lenders. | Reliable compliance, flexible deployment, broad integrations, mortgage-specific functionality. | Brokers and smaller lenders needing stable mortgage origination. | Not available | Upon request |
+| LendingPad | Cloud-based mortgage LOS for brokers and small lenders | Lightweight LOS, fast setup, user-friendly interface, cost-effective | Mortgage brokers and smaller lenders needing a simple LOS | Not available | Upon request |

-Top Loan Origination Software In-Depth Comparison
+Top Loan Origination Software With Full-Spectrum Functionality

 HES LoanBox is a modular loan origination platform built on open-source technologies — Java, Camunda, and others — which means institutions retain full access to the codebase and can purchase a developer license, avoiding vendor lock-in.
-The architecture lets lenders deploy specific modules alongside existing infrastructure or implement the full end-to-end stack.
-The platform supports SME lending, BNPL, mortgage, auto lending, and other loan types, with workflows configured to match each institution's credit logic rather than a fixed template.
-Security is handled at the infrastructure level: HES LoanBox is ISO 27001 certified and hosted on AWS or Google Cloud with a Java LTS stack.

-Key Features
+Key features

 - End-to-end origination: application intake, document handling, credit scoring, approval, and disbursement in one flow.